intershop/intershop-pwa/docs/guides/migrations.md

 ## 3.0 to 3.1

-The SSR environment variable 'ICM_IDENTITY_PROVIDER' will be removed in a future release ( PWA 5.0 ).
+The SSR environment variable `ICM_IDENTITY_PROVIDER` will be removed in the next major release (PWA 4.0).
-Use variable 'IDENTITY_PROVIDER' to select the provider to be used instead.
+Use variable `IDENTITY_PROVIDER` to select the provider to be used instead.
 Keep this in mind before deploying or starting the Intershop PWA in server-side rendering mode.

-The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from 'merge' to '' for the components `product-name.component` and `product-image.component`.
+The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from `'merge'` to `''` for the components `product-name.component` and `product-image.component`.
 This has been done to prevent an unintentional application of filters for product variation master links if the product detail link does not originate from a product listing context (product list page, search result page).

 To prevent deprecation warnings we removed the unnecessary `~` from all 3rd party SCSS imports (see https://webpack.js.org/loaders/sass-loader/#resolving-import-at-rules - "Using ~ is deprecated and can be removed from your code (we recommend it)").